 2019 private donations came in at $2,752,373.
 Which is 27% of $10.4M public support including food, clothing and professional services.
 The other $6M comes from grants and contracts.

 Over 80% of those donations go directly to the CCS in Utah.

 We as a parish have always met the call from our Bishop to pay forward our good fortune.
 The CCS is just one of the Missions that will be aided through receiving your donation.

 DDD pledge packets can be found at all entrances of the church.
 Thank you for your support.

 DDD Representative St Ambrose Parish

-St. Ambrose is happy to provide a light luncheon following a funeral at the Church for up to 50 people.
+St. Ambrose is happy to provide a light luncheon for up to 50 people following a funeral at the church.
 Please note: Luncheons are suspended until further notice.
-Arrangements must be made in advance by contacting Sarah Maland, bereavement coordinator at 801-485-9324 or email@example.com.
+Arrangements must be made in advance by contacting Sarah Maland, bereavement coordinator at 801-485-9324 ext.
+211 or email@example.com.
 If you would like to volunteer for this ministry, please contact Sarah.

 If you are interested in joining the choir or have some other musical talent you would like to share, please contact Chris Huntzinger, Liturgy and Music Director, at 801-209-3387, or email@example.com.

 COFFEE Social volunteers needed:

 Coffee Social is a time for fellowship and community service after the Sunday 8:30 am and 11:00 am Masses.
 Coffee Hour has resumed!